Skip to main content

 Switch ports include the following properties:

-Name: As found in autodiscovery or user-generated.
+• Name: As found during discovery or user-generated.

-Description: As found in autodiscovery or user-generated.
+• Description: As found during discovery or user-generated.

-VLANs: All the VLANs this port belongs to.
-Module: If this port is part of a module in a chassis-based switch, the module association can be made here.
+• Module: If this port is part of a module in a chassis-based switch, the module association can be made here.

-Up: Whether the port is up or not.
+• Up: Whether the port is up.

-Tags: A comma-separated list of tags you would like attributed to the switch port.
-HW Address: Any MAC addresses and devices connected to the switch port and the VLAN associated with the MAC address.
+• HW Address: MAC addresses and devices connected to the switch port, and the VLAN associated with each MAC address.

 Add a New Switch Port

-Add new switch portAdd new switch port
+Add new switch portAdd new switch port Switch port additional detailsSwitch port additional details

 Switch Port Bulk Operations